055 Brigade: History

 The 055 Brigade was founded by Bin Laden in Afghanistan in 1996.
 The force had close contacts with militant groups fighting against Indian security forces in Kashmir and with Islamist organisations trying to foment a revolt in Central Asia, particularly the Islamic Movement of Uzbekistan.
 There were rumours in the weeks before the September 11 attacks that Juma Namangani, had been appointed as one of the top commanders in the 055 brigade.

 Most members are volunteers from Chechnya, Pakistan, Bosnia, China and Uzbekistan, who are veterans of battles in their own home nations or the Soviet war in Afghanistan and primarily led by Egyptian and Saudi revolutionaries.

 Since at least 1998, the Brigade was used to back up Taliban attacks during the Afghan Civil War: One of their first reported action inside Afghanistan was in 1998 when 055 fighters were used in the battle to capture Mazar-i Sharif.
 In July 1999 in they took part in the battle for Bamiyan and they were also believed to be behind a string of civilian massacres of the Shia population nearby in Hazarajat, including one attack in early 2001, in which more than 200 people died.
 On 5 September 2000, 055 fighters were used as part of the 20,000-strong Taliban force which took Taloqan.
 The loss of the city was one of the biggest setbacks to the Northern Alliance in recent years, which was where their administrative headquarters was located.

 The 055 fighters were 3,000 soldiers who were believed to have sought sanctuary in Afghanistan.
 At least 1,000 more volunteers were believed to have arrived in Afghanistan after the September 11, 2001 Attacks, crossing over from Pakistan and Iran.
 Many were based at Jalalabad, Khost, Kandahar and Mazar-i Sharif.

 In the initial airstrikes during the coalition invasion of Afghanistan in 2001, a garrison of 055 Brigade fighters near Mazar-i-Sharif was one of the first targets for US aircraft.
-The US defence secretary Donald Rumsfeld described the troops as "the al-Qaida-dominated ground force".
+The US Defense Secretary Donald Rumsfeld described the troops as "the al-Qaida-dominated ground force".
 The units tended to be much better motivated than regular Taliban soldiers and regarded as better fighters than the Afghans.
 They were used to "give backbone" to the fight and prevent defections.
 Some 055 Brigade members escaped with as many as several hundred al-Qaeda during the Battle of Tora Bora.

 According to the Long War Journal, the 055 Brigade had been reestablished as part of the Taliban's Lashkar al Zil or 'Shadow Army.'